ulizel/zombiegpt/README.md

 https://ulizel.github.io/zombiegbt/

 # zombiegbt
-A top down rogue zombie shooter game made using Chatgbt and HTML5.
+A top down rogue zombie shooter game made using Chatgpt and HTML5.

 This is my first game and I have no coding experience.